 Once your account is past due, you will be subject to penalties and interest of 1.25% per month which can equal 15% per year if left unaddressed for too long.
 You will be notified through arrears notice letters, which also carry progressively increasing fees.
 If your account exceeds being three (3) years past due, you may be subject to a tax registration lien (see "Tax Lien" explanation below).

 As a first step in bringing your account up-to-date, taxpayers are encouraged to seek alternate lower cost/longer-term financing through external options such as financial institutions.
 Assistance through the City is provided by way of the following programs:

 A tax repayment plan is available to all property owners through City Administration.
 The maximum extension is five (5) years (or 60 months).
 Minimum monthly payments can be arranged with staff so that your account will be up-to-date and current over the five (5) year (60 month) term.
 While on the plan, you will also be encouraged to make lump-sum payments at any time during the term of the agreement.
 This will assist in getting your account brought up-to-date more quickly.
 Please note, however, that late payment charges, which include penalties and interest, will still be applied to your account while on the repayment plan until the account becomes current.

 Learn more about the Pre-Authorized Payment Plan For Tax Arrears.

 Tax Relief Program

-If your property taxes have not been paid in the last three (3) years, your property may be subject to a tax registration lien.
+If your property taxes have not been paid in the last two (2) years, your property may be subject to a tax registration lien.
 Upon registration of said lien, a $1,450 non-refundable fee will be added to your account.